 The Bridgetown-Greenbushes region has a vast array of sporting and recreational activities for locals and tourists to enjoy.

 The Bridgetown Golf Club on Bill Baldock Drive is a fully reticulated grass green 18 hole course.
 The Greenbushes Golf Club on Greenbushes-Boyup Brook Road is a 18 hole course being duplicated tees over 9 holes.
 Visitors are most welcome.

-The Bridgetown Bowling Club on Southwest Highway is located just south of Bridgetown, has two greens.
+The Bridgetown Bowling Club on Southwest Highway is located just south of Bridgetown, has one synthetic green.

 The Bridgetown Swimming Pool is open from November to April.

 Blackwood River Park

 Situated on the banks of the Blackwood River just south of Bridgetown, the River Park is the site of the first police station in 1862.
 Now a pleasant parkland with river access, walktrails, barbeques, playground and toilets, it is ideal for a quiet sit after a day’s touring or a picnic lunch.

 A pleasant drive towards Nannup will take you to the Bridgetown Jarrah Park.
 Three walk trails ranging from 20 minutes to 2 hours in duration.
 The trails will take you through open jarrah and marri forest with a huge array of animal and birdlife.
 Barbeques and toilets are available.
 The spring wildflowers are spectacular.